IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 - What are containers and container images
 - How to start, stop, and remove containers.
 - How to create container images
+- How to version container iamges

 Note: This lab uses `docker`.
 However, We encourage you to use `podman` instead of `docker` in your own environment.
 By default, Openshift 4.x uses `podman`.
 The reason is that `podman` is more secure.
 It runs in user space, and does not require a daemon.
-However, if you only have `docker` in your environment, you may use it.
-Otherwise, substitute `docker` with `podman` below.
+If `podman` is available, substitute `docker` with `podman` below.

 - `podman` command line parameters are compatible with `docker`.
 - Both `podman` and `docker` conform to the Open Container Initiative specifications, and they support the same image format and registry APIs.